Find Grad Schools

 26 Yearly Graduations

 University of Memphis comes in at #18 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Each year, around 22,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,520 per year, while in-state graduate students, on average, pay $9,576 per year.
+The average in-state tuition for full-time undergraduates is $8,352 per year, while in-state graduate students, on average, pay $9,378 per year.
 During the most recent year for which we have data, 26 people received their master's degree in liberal arts / sciences & humanities from UofM.
-Of these students, 86% were women and 52% were members of underrepresented racial-ethnic groups.
-University of Memphis liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.
+About 63% of this group were women, and 70% were students from an underrepresented racial-ethnic group.

 #18